adey-px/milestone1/README.md

 1. The code for Navigation bar was copied from  <a href="https://getbootstrap.com/docs/4.5/components/navbar/">here</a>
 2. The code for Goolge map was copied from  <a href="https://developers.google.com/maps/documentation/javascript/adding-a-google-map">here</a> platform
 3. The code for Carousel was copied from <a href="https://getbootstrap.com/docs/4.5/components/carousel/">here</a>
-4. The code for Booking form and Contact form was copied from <a href=" https://getbootstrap.com/docs/4.5/components/forms/">here</a>
+4. The code for Booking form and Contact form was copied from <a href="https://getbootstrap.com/docs/4.5/components/forms/">here</a>
-5. The texts for Our services section, our Team section and About page were copied from Google search
+5. The texts for Our services section, our Team section and About page were copied from <a href="https://www.google.com">Google search</a>

 ### 6.2 Media
 The photos used in this site were obtained from <a href="images.google.com">Google images</a>

-### 6.3 Acknowledgements
+### 6.3 Acknowledgement
 The inspiration for this project was my personal idea